-- (a) "Lawyer" means a licensee of the California Supreme Court, the State Bar of California, or a person who is admitted in good standing and eligible to practice before the bar of any United States court or the highest court of the District of Columbia or any state, territory, or insular possession of the United States, or is licensed to practice law in, or is admitted in good standing and eligible to practice before the bar of the highest court of, a foreign country or any political subdivision thereof and includes any agent of the lawyer, law firm, or law corporation doing business in the state. - (b) "Disbarment" is termination from the practice of law and from holding oneself out as entitled to practice law.
-The license issued by the Supreme Court or State Bar ceases and the licensee's name is stricken from the roll of attorneys. - (c) "Suspension" can include a period of actual suspension, stayed suspension, or both: - (1) "Actual suspension" is a disqualification from the practice of law and from holding oneself out as entitled to practice law, subject to probation and attached conditions.
+- (a) "Licensed paraprofessional" means a person licensed to engage in the limited practice of law pursuant to [rule or statute] and includes any agent of the licensed paraprofessional. - (b) "License Revocation" is termination from the practice of law and from holding oneself out as entitled to practice law.
+The license issued by the Supreme Court or State Bar ceases and the licensee's name is stricken from the roll of licensed paraprofessionals.

+- (c) "Suspension" can include a period of actual suspension, stayed suspension, or both: - "Actual suspension" is a disqualification from the limited practice of law and from holding oneself out as a licensed paraprofessional, subject to probation and attached conditions.
 Actual suspension is generally for a period of thirty days, sixty days, ninety days, six months, one year, eighteen months, two years, three years, or until specific conditions are met.
-Actual suspension for two years or more requires proof, satisfactory to the State Bar Court, of rehabilitation, fitness to practice, and present learning and ability in the general law before a lawyer may be relieved of the actual suspension.
-The State Bar Court can require this showing in other appropriate cases as well. - (2) "Stayed suspension" is a stay of all or part of a suspension.
+Actual suspension for two years or more requires proof, satisfactory to the Licensing Board, of rehabilitation, fitness to practice, and present learning and ability in the general law before a licensed paraprofessional may be relieved of the actual suspension.
+The Licensing Board can require this showing in other appropriate cases as well. - (2) "Stayed suspension" is a stay of all or part of a suspension.
 Stayed suspension is generally for a period of at least one year.
 A suspension can be stayed only if it is consistent with the primary purposes of discipline. - (d) "Public Reproval" is a public censure or reprimand.
-A public reproval may include conditions. - (e) "Private Reproval" is a censure or reprimand that is not a matter of public record unless imposed after the initiation of formal disciplinary proceedings.
-A private reproval may include conditions. - (f) "Interim Remedies" are temporary restrictions imposed by the State Bar Court on a lawyer's ability to practice law.
-They are imposed in order to protect the public, the courts, and the legal profession until such time as the issues can be resolved through formal proceedings. - (g) "Prior record of discipline" is a previous imposition or recommendation of discipline.
+A public reproval may include conditions. - (e) "Interim Remedies" are temporary restrictions imposed by the Hearing Panel or Licensing Board on a licensed paraprofessional's ability to practice law.
+They are imposed in order to protect the public, the courts, and the legal profession until such time as the issues can be resolved through formal proceedings. - (f) "Prior record of discipline" is a previous imposition or recommendation of discipline.
 It includes all charges, stipulations, findings and decisions (final or not) reflecting or recommending discipline, including from another jurisdiction.
-It can be discipline imposed for a violation of a term of probation or a violation of a Supreme

-Court order requiring compliance with rule 9.20 of the California Rules of Court.

-- (h) "Aggravating circumstances" are factors surrounding a lawyer's misconduct that demonstrate that the primary purposes of discipline warrant a greater sanction than what is otherwise specified in a given Standard. - (i) "Mitigating circumstances" are factors surrounding a lawyer's misconduct that demonstrate that the primary purposes of discipline warrant a more lenient sanction than what is otherwise specified in a given Standard. - (j) "Probation" is a period of time under which a lawyer is subject to State Bar supervision.
-Probation may include conditions that further the primary purposes of discipline. - (k) "Conditions" are terms with which a lawyer must comply as part of a disciplinary sanction.
-They relate to a lawyer's misconduct and the facts and circumstances surrounding the misconduct and serve the primary purposes of discipline. - (I) "Tribunal" means: (i) a court, an arbitrator, an administrative law judge, or an administrative body acting in an adjudicative capacity and authorized to make a decision that can be binding on the parties involved; or (ii) a special master or other person to whom a court refers one or more issues and whose decision or recommendation can be binding on the parties if approved by the court. - Eff.
-January 1, 1986.
-Revised: January 1, 2007; January 1, 2014; July 1, 2015.
+It can be discipline imposed for a violation of a term of probation or a violation of a Supreme Court order requiring compliance with rule 9.20 of the California Rules of Court. - (g) "Aggravating circumstances" are factors surrounding a licensed paraprofessional's misconduct that demonstrate that the primary purposes of discipline warrant a greater sanction than what is otherwise specified in a given Standard. - (h) "Mitigating circumstances" are factors surrounding a licensed paraprofessional's misconduct that demonstrate that the primary purposes of discipline warrant a more lenient sanction than what is otherwise specified in a given Standard. - (i) "Probation" is a period of time under which a licensed paraprofessional is subject to State Bar supervision.
+Probation may include conditions that further the primary purposes of discipline. - (j) "Conditions" are terms with which a licensed paraprofessional must comply as part of a disciplinary sanction.
+They relate to a licensed paraprofessional's misconduct and the facts and circumstances surrounding the misconduct and serve the primary purposes of discipline.

+- (k) "Tribunal" means: (i) a court, an arbitrator, an administrative law judge, or an administrative body acting in an adjudicative capacity and authorized to make a decision that can be binding on the parties involved; or (ii) a special master or other person to whom a court refers one or more issues and whose decision or recommendation can be binding on the parties if approved by the court. - (I) "Rules of Professional Conduct" refers to the California Rules of Professional Conduct for Licensed Paraprofessionals.